ayoolasamo/portfolio1/README.md

 ![screenshot](https://github.com/ayoolasamo/portfolio1/blob/master/img.PNG)

-My portfolio was created from scratch using react and bootstrap.
+My portfolio was created from scratch using react and Tailwind.
 It displays information about me and projects I have worked on.

 ### Built With